-

 Userflow

-After exploring the user’s pains, gains, emotional journey, and storyboard.
-It brought up a lot of pains but it came to one main problem: how to help the user navigate the website to locate certain products.
+After exploring the user’s pains, gains, emotional journey, and storyboard, we identified one main problem: helping users navigate the website to find specific products.

-Keep our users informed on discounts, promos, and seasonal items
+Keeping users informed about discounts, promotions, and seasonal items

 Click To View